ysun98/Contributions/CONTRIBUTING.md

 subsequent pushes will now trigger builds, and the build reports will be posted to the issue you created in this repository.

+Note that pushes to non-default branches (`master` is usually the default branches, unless you have set it to be something different) are ignored.

+If you do not want a build to occur on each push, temporarily remove the webhook until you are ready to reactivate the automated builds.

 ## Multiple Related Packages

 Sometimes you wish to contribute more than one package at a time.
 For